 - They can be used to track your marketing efforts.
 Try this: use a dedicated 800 number for each of your marketing campaigns and track the success of each by where the calls are coming from.

-- Get access to features like call forwarding, unlimited extensions and voicemail.
+- Get access to features like call forwarding, unlimited extensions, SMS for business, and voicemail.

 - Best of all, they grow with your business.
 Changing phone systems?
 No worries, you can still keep your number and all the great benefits!

 These numbers helps businesses of all sizes.
 Some businesses have even built their entire brands around their number like 1-800-FLOWERS and FedEx whose 800 number is 1-800-GoFedEx.